Year 201202 Jan 2013

 This is the first of what I hope to be many of yearly review posts.
 I want to use these posts to assess the year and hopefully improve on it going forward.

-We released the website under public beta during the first week of May and have got great responses from the users.
+We released the website under public beta during the first week of May and have got great responses so far.
 MCQmania currently has around 9,200 questions from 164 different topics.
 Around 2000 users have signed up for the website and practiced questions 165,000+ times since we started tracking this number in October 25.
 Our Facebook page currently has 440+ likes.
 Going forward, I plan to grow the community and make the website much more useful and effective.

 I quit my job at Tritek Solutions in July this year.
 The just over two years that I worked at Tritek had been really great.
 I learned a lot about software engineering, and had good time working with my co-workers but it was time for a new adventure.